mockery/mockery/docs/04-PHPUNIT-INTEGRATION.md

 ```

 To integrate Mockery into PHPUnit and avoid having to call the close method and
-have Mockery remove itself from code coverage reports, use this in you suite:
+have Mockery remove itself from code coverage reports, use this in your suite:

 ```PHP
 // Create Suite